grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-http/10-batch- requests -.md

   // httpbin.org should return our POST data in the response body, so
   // we check the third response object to see that the POST worked. check(responses[2], {
-    'form data OK': res => JSON.parse(res.body)['form']['hello'] == 'world!',
+    'form data OK': (res) => JSON.parse(res.body)['form']['hello'] == 'world!',
   });
 }
 ```

 </div>

 _Note that the requests in the example above may happen in any order, or simultaneously.
-There is no guarantee that e.g. req1 will happen before req2 or req3_
+When running requests in batches, there is no guarantee that e.g. req1 will happen before req2 or req3_

 ### Example with named requests